 - We will record data on complaints, comments and compliments and this will be used to help to improve our service in accordance with JET’s Data Protection Policy

 The JET Complaints and Appeals Procedure can be requested.

 If you are not satisfied with any outcome or decision the Complaints and Appeals Procedure can be implemented.

 The first step is to talk to a member of JET staff.
 This can be done quite informally, either directly or by telephone.
 Usually, the best staff member to talk to will be the person who dealt with the matter you are concerned about, as they will be in the best position to help you quickly and to put things right.
 If they are not available, or you would prefer to approach someone else, then ask for their relevant line manager.

 Acorn Training and Development Client Services Manager

-We will try to resolve the problem on the spot if we can.
+We will try to put things right straight away for you.
 If we can't do this, for example, because information we need is not to hand, then we will take a record of your concern and arrange the best way and time for getting back to you.
 This will normally be within five working days or we will make some other arrangement acceptable to you.

 Step 2: Taking your complaint further

 Usually what would happen if the line manger cannot resolve your problem to your satisfaction they will ask if you want to take your complaint further and make it formal; they will advise you that you can either put this in writing or they can record the complaint from your discussion.
 They will read to you what they have recorded and ask you to confirm that this is correct.